izaanjahangir/flutter-chat-app/README.md

 # flutter-chat-app
-A simple chat application built with flutter
+A simple chat application built with flutter.